-The revised Element 2 Technician class question pool goes into effect on July 1, 2018.
+A revised Element 3 General class question pool will go into effect on July 1, 2019.

 All questions and answers used on amateur radio license exams must be taken from an authorized collection or pool of questions.
 The total number of questions on each examination and the number of questions within each topic category is specified by FCC rules.
 The specific questions, however, are developed and selected by the amateur radio community.